Indonesian Jokowi calls for dialogue on Myanmar crisis ahead of ASEAN summit - ExBulletin

 LABUAN BAJO – Indonesian President Joko Widodo has urged ASEAN leaders to resolve the conflict in Myanmar through dialogue, not sanctions, as his country prepares to host the ASEAN summit on Wednesday.

-As the rotating chairman of Asean in 2023, Indonesia has sought to uphold the principle of collaboration and cooperation with anyone and to ensure that the regional bloc does not become a proxy for anyone or countries, he said. underline.
+As ASEAN’s rotating chair in 2023, Indonesia has sought to uphold the principle of collaboration and cooperation with anyone, and to ensure that the regional bloc does not become a proxy for anyone or countries, he said.
+He underlines.

 As we want ASEAN to be open, to cooperate with anyone and any country, the resolution of problems within ASEAN must go through the principle of dialogue.
 This is very important, especially in the case of Myanmar, Widodo told reporters on Sunday after arriving in Labuan Bajo, the fishing town on Flores Island in eastern Indonesia, which hosts the two-day conference.